A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

 Throughout this paper, all parameters except for the toughness are taken as constant values for simplicity (see footnote~\ref{Foot1}, page \pageref{Foot1}).
 Thus, the Poisson's ratio and Young's modulus are the same in all rock layers and, within the fracture, the fluid is attributed to a constant effective viscosity $\mu$.
 To ensure that only the impact of variable toughness is being considered, we take the fluid injection rate $q_0$ to be constant as well.
 The problem parameters (excluding toughness) taken in all simulations in this paper are provided in Table~\ref{Table:parameters}.

 Example solutions for the aperture and fluid pressure are provided in Fig.~\ref{Fig:ExampleSols1} for the case of a fracture propagating through distinct layers of rock with periodically distributed toughness distribution (defined such that $\delta_{max}= 10$ and $\delta_{min} = 1$ in alternating layers, see Sect.~\ref{DeltaSect}).
 The differing propagation behaviour between the two layers can clearly be seen, and will be discussed in detail in Sect.~\ref{Motivational}.
 Meanwhile, the high gradient of the net pressure on the crack front is a consequence of its asymptotic (logarithmic) behaviour (note that in Fig.~\ref{Fig:ExampleSols1}c-d we cut the negative value in the immediate neighbourhood of the crack tip).
-In addition, short videos showing the evolution of the fracture aperture (alongside crack length), and the fluid pressure, are provided in the supplementary material.
-Here the different (step-wise) toughness layers are clearly indicated, and the differing propagation behaviour between them is immediately apparent.